 Scared yet?
 I was, when reading the September 3, 2001 issue of EE Times about Intel's McKinley processor.
 One of it's neat features is an L3 cache located on-board the CPU.
 This about doubles some performance figures.

 The cache is big and the geometry of the part quite tiny.
-It's fabricated with .18 micron line widths, which is astonishingly small but no longer bleeding edge.
-That's 180 nanometers, or something like a third of the wavelength of red light.
+It's fabricated with .18 micron line widths, which is astonishingly small but the wavelength of red light.
 When light wavelengths look big, surely we've falling through the looking glass into the realm of the fantastic.

 In the article Intel acknowledged that this small size coupled with the large surface area of the four megabyte L3 cache creates a serious target for incoming cosmic rays.
 There's very little energy difference in such small parts between a zero and a one, so occasionally the cache may get struck by an incoming particle of just the right energy to flip a bit.
 What happens next is hard to predict.
 Perhaps the processor will execute a cache-miss, causing a flush and reload.
 But maybe not.
 A cache with wrong data, even when it's just a single bit in error, is a disaster waiting to happen.